MicrosoftDocs/architecture-center/docs/solution-ideas/articles/backup-archive-on-premises.md

 ## Components
 * Azure [StorSimple](https://azure.microsoft.com/services/storsimple/) appliance running on-premises that can tier data to Azure Blob storage (both hot and cool tier).
 [StorSimple](https://azure.microsoft.com/services/storsimple/) can be used to archive data from on-premises to Azure.
-* [Blob Storage](https://azure.microsoft.com/services/storage/blobs/): A cool tier on Azure Blob storage is used to back up data that’s less frequently accessed, while a hot tier on Azure Blob storage is used to store data that’s frequently accessed.
+* [Blob Storage](https://azure.microsoft.com/services/storage/blobs/): A cool tier on Azure Blob storage is used to back up data thatâ€™s less frequently accessed, while a hot tier on Azure Blob storage is used to store data thatâ€™s frequently accessed.

 ## Next Steps
 * [Learning path for StorSimple](/azure/storsimple/)